ibm-cloud-docs/watsonxdata/presto_behavior.md

 The Presto behavior is changed from case-insensitive to case-sensitive.
 User needs to provide the query name in original case format as in database.
 {: shortdesc}

+Access control policies might also be affected after an upgrade.
+{: note}

 ## Code changes
 {: #code_changes}